hiyo802/SurfsUpSDK/docs/index.md

 * [Using the Ramp Prefabs](prefabs.md)
 * Texturing Ramps
 * Zoning
+* Changing the Environment
 * Exporting
+* Testing in Game
 * Using Hammer VMF files with Godot
 * Using SURGE/Blender to create ramps
 * Decompiling and porting BSP files